SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

 The SPDocKit Service allows you to configure a schedule to create automatic SharePoint Online snapshots.
 Once configured, this service can save your tenant settings and send report subscriptions and alerts to selected users, document libraries, or network locations.
 Click [here](internal/how-to/subscriptions-and-alerts/create-new-subscription) for more information on how to do this.

 The service account can be any account, including the Local System Account.
-While setting up the service account via configuration wizard, simply choose what is more convenient to you.
+While setting up the service account via configuration wizard, simply choose what is more convenient for you.

 __Please note:__ The Local System account can be used to run the SPDocKit service (but not the SPDocKit Insights Service) if one of the following conditions are met:
 * You are using an embedded database.
 * You are using SQL Authentication to connect to your database.
 * You are using a local SQL Server.

-For more information on how to setup an automatic snapshot see [this](internal#/how-to/sharepoint-farm-snapshots/automatic-snapshots) article.
+For more information on how to setup an automatic snapshot see [this article](internal#/how-to/sharepoint-farm-snapshots/automatic-snapshots) .
 __Please note__ that not all settings will be available if you are taking a snapshot of a SharePoint Online environment.